valeratrades/.github/best_practices/git/commits.typ

 - "docs:"

 And a special commit message ".", interchangeable with "minor", indicating that the change is too small or insignificant to be mentioned

+Every degree of specification is separated by ":" or ": ", so a commit with changed description of project structure could be titled as `docs: architecture: modules` or `docs: architecture`.